stijstev/miniCanvasJS/README.md

     canvas: canvas
 });
 ```
 This returns a rectangle.
 Note: there are no default values configured for shapes in this version.
-It is of importance that you pass atleast the following parameters to your shape: width, height, x, y and the target canvas.
+It is of importance that you pass at least the following parameters to your shape: width, height, x, y and the target canvas.
 Or in the case of the circle: radius, x, y and the target canvas.

 To now draw this shape to your canvas, call draw() on your shape: